When decay reaches the pulp (inner tissue) of a tooth, infection and a host of painful symptoms can result, eventually causing tooth loss.

 How does a dental infection affect my smile?

-The only viable alternative to a root canal is tooth extraction, which would be an excessive measure in many cases.
-While extraction can relieve painful symptoms and prevent further tooth decay and gum disease, it will eventually result in bone atrophy at the extraction site.
+The only alternative is tooth extraction, which would be excessive in many cases.
+Meanwhile, extraction alone will eventually result in bone atrophy at the extraction site.
 This can be prevented with a solution such as a dental implant, but this treatment is far costlier and more complex than a root canal.

 Dr Perry is a great dentist.
 Very kind and informative.
 I feel like he is personally invested in my health.
 He always takes the time to sit and discuss any issues I'm having - I never feel like they're rushing me out.